{{org_field_logo}}

 Name: {{org_field_name}}

-The Registered Provider is the legal entity responsible for the overall management, regulation, and compliance of the Supported Living service.
+The Registered Provider is the legal entity (organisation) registered with CQC and responsible for the overall management, regulation, and compliance of the Supported Living service.
 This role includes:

 3.3 Nominated Individual